 Build A Get Home Bag

 When building a Get Home Bag it is important to understand what it is and what it isn’t.
 A Get Home Bag is a small and highly portable emergency kit.
 It is filled with gear and supplies that will sustain you on a walk or drive home in event of an emergency.
-It isn’t a Bug Out Bag or a long term head for the hills bag.
+It isn’t a Bug Out Bag (for a great post on Bug Out Bags check out Graywolf Survival) or a long term head for the hills bag.
 It won’t get you through the Zombie Apocalypse but it will keep you semi-comfortable on cold snowy night when you can’t get home or will put some food in your belly while walking home during a big blackout.

 Choosing A Get Home Bag